tommymcdonald/alkymi-practical/README.md

 - Clicking "name" or other whitespace on row could check the row's checkbox field
 - Using TypeScript on all files as opposed to a few
 - Test coverage on the UI components
+  - I've been out of Redux for a while, and setting up tests took some time
 - Tons of things, otherwise